lbVictor/Sales_Prediction/README.md

 The product range includes up to 21,700 items and can vary depending on the size of the shop and the location.

 ## Project Structure
-### Bussiness Understanding
+### Business Understanding
-* **Bussiness Problem:** Rossmann's CFO recently asked store managers for a projection of the next six weeks of sales, as based on this information, he intends to define the investment that will be made in the renovation of each store.
+* **Business Problem:** Rossmann's CFO recently asked store managers for a projection of the next six weeks of sales, as based on this information, he intends to define the investment that will be made in the renovation of each store.
 Given the requested information and the lack of accurate response from store managers, the data science team suggested the development of a solution to this problem, prioritizing the quality of information and ease of access by the stakeholder.

   For this project, a dataset with sales information for the years 2013 until mid-2015 was made available, with data referring to 1,115 Rossmann stores.